Concavity properties for quasilinear equations and optimality remarks: Examples and remarks

 Since $f \geq 0$, by the Hopf's Lemma we have $ u_N(P) > 0$, thus, by \eqref{eq_contex_Korev},

 This automatically rules out the concavity of $u$, since if $u$ were concave then the second derivative in every direction would be nonpositive.

 This remark in particular applies to the eigenvalue problem \cite{Kor83Co}.
-The condition $f(0)=0$ cannot be removed, as shown by the torsion problem where concave solutions may exist \cite{HNST18}: for example, if $u$ is a solution of the torsion problem in $\Omega$ with a strict maximum $u(\bar{x})=:c$, then $v:= u - (c-\eps)$ is a concave solution in the set $\Omega_c:=u^{-1}( (c-\eps, c])$ with $\eps$ sufficiently small.
+The condition $f(0)=0$ cannot be removed, as shown by the torsion problem where concave solutions may exist \cite{HNST18, Kos87}: for example, if $u$ is a solution of the torsion problem in $\Omega$ with a strict maximum $u(\bar{x})=:c$, then $v:= u - (c-\eps)$ is a concave solution in the set $\Omega_c:=u^{-1}( (c-\eps, c])$ with $\eps$ sufficiently small.

-When $\Omega$ has only points with flat curvature, we can still show that solutions of the first eigenvalue problem are not concave.
+When $\Omega$ has only points with flat curvature (whenever defined), we can still show that solutions of the first eigenvalue problem are not concave.
 For example, when $N=2$ and $\Omega=(0,\pi) \times (0,\pi)$, it is a straightforward computation seeing that the solution $u(x,y)=\sin(x) \sin(y)$ has nonpositive eigenvalues only in the $1$-norm ball $B_{\frac{\pi}{2}}(\frac{\pi}{2},\frac{\pi}{2})$, i.e. far from the corners; when $N\geq 3$ and $\Omega$ is a cube, by separation of variables we can apply the previous argument on cross sections.
-This non-concavity extends to (planar) first eigenfunctions of arbitrary convex polygons since, near a corner with amplitude $\frac{\pi}{b}$, we have by \cite[Remark 1.6]{Ind22}, in radial coordinates centered in the corner,
+This non-concavity extends to (planar) first eigenfunctions of arbitrary convex polygons since, near a corner with amplitude $\frac{\pi}{b}$, we have by some barrier argument (see also \cite[Remark 1.6]{Ind22}), in radial coordinates centered in the corner,

-for some $C_b>0$, thus -- being $b>1$ -- $u$ cannot be concave.
+for some $C_b>0$, thus (being $b>1$) $u$ cannot be concave.

 \end{remark}

 We show now the applicability of Theorem \ref{thm_corol_main_concave} to some particular cases.